James Huntington

 James Otis Sargent Huntington (1854–1935) was an American Episcopal priest and professed monk who founded the Order of the Holy Cross, a Benedictine monastic order for men, whose mother house is now located in West Park, New York.

 Early and family life

 James Huntington was born on 23 July 1854 in Roxbury, Massachusetts, the younger son of Frederick Dan and Hannah Huntington.
-While he was a child his father, a Unitarian minister, converted to the Episcopal Church, and in quick succession was ordained deacon and priest, and then consecrated Bishop of Central New York.
+While he was a child his father, a Unitarian minister, converted to the Episcopal Church, was ordained deacon then priest, became rector of Emmanuel Episcopal Church, Boston, and was soon consecrated Bishop of Central New York.
 After completing studies at St. John's Academy, Manlius, New York, where he was head boy in 1873, James went to Harvard, as had his father.
 After graduation, Huntington studied for the ministry at St. Andrew's Divinity School in Syracuse.